joeainsworth/csszengarden/README.md

-This is for CSS Zen Garden
+Template for CSS Zen Garden.
-Following a typography tutorial